Transega/Ecaas-Documentation/modules/about_Ecass.rst

 Lincense
 --------

-ECAAS Project is a free and open-source system, that is lincesed under the GNU General Public Lincense, Version 2.0 or later.
+Bird's- Eye Project is an open-source project, licensed under the GNU General Public License, Version 2.0 or later.

 *Note!*